Magritte-code/Magritte/docs/src/4_extra_options/including_dust_continuum.rst

 ..
 Warning::

     Even though you might have a model for which you only have continuum sources (no line sources), you still need to include a dummy species producing lines.
     You can even set its abundance to zero, but Magritte needs at least one species to properly initialize a model.
+See tests/benchmarks/analytic/continuum_implementation.py for an example.